Coral reef facts: 10 amazing facts worth knowing

 The formation of coral reefs start when when drifting coral larvae attach to submerged hard surfaces, such as rocks surrounding the edges of islands.

+The larva grows into a coral polyp and begin to secrete a calcium carbonate to form a skeleton.
 This skeleton protects the coral polyp from predators, and in turn gives other coral polyps a place to attach themselves.

+When thousands of these coral polyps connect to one another, they create a colony that acts as a single organism.
 As these colonies grow over thousands of years, they join with other colonies and become reefs that can grow to hundreds of miles long.

-The corals that form reefs are known as ‘reef-building’ these are hard corals, such as Brain and Staghorn Coral.
+The corals that form reefs are known as ‘reef-building’ these are hard corals, such as brain coral and staghorn coral.
+Soft corals, such as sea fans and sea whips, do not form reefs.

 2. How old are coral reefs?